-- payment of taxes; - recovery of prior years' deficits, if any; - legal reserve (in an amount equal to 10% of annual net income after having deducted the above items until such time as its legal reserve equals the amount of its total paid-in capital); - special reserve based on relevant laws or regulations, or retained earnings, if necessary; - · dividends for preferred shares, if any; and
+- payment of taxes;

+- recovery of prior years' deficits, if any;

+- legal reserve (in an amount equal to 10% of annual profits after having deducted the above items until such time as its legal reserve equals the amount of its total paid-in capital);

+- special reserve based on relevant laws or regulations, or retained earnings, if necessary; and

+- dividends for preferred shares, if any.

-Furthermore, if Himax Taiwan does not generate any net income for any year as determined in accordance with generally accepted accounting principles in Taiwan, it generally may not distribute dividends for that year.
+Furthermore, if Himax Taiwan does not generate any profits for any year as determined in accordance with generally accepted accounting principles in Taiwan, it generally may not distribute dividends for that year.